oemanakina/recommender_system/README.md

 ## Next Steps

 The next phases of the project will focus on building on top of these trained models:
-- **Phase 3:** Implement a rule-based engine to translate model predictions into actionable recommendations.
 - **Phase 4:** Expose the models via a REST API and a batch-processing CLI.
 - **Phase 5 & 6:** Build an interactive dashboard and create final presentation artifacts.